 If you would like a catalogue of available Richard Hambleton works please enter your details here

-Despite addiction to drugs and a period of homelessness, Hambleton continued his conceptual work until his death on 29th October 2017 in New York.
-Today, Hambleton’s works are held in the collections of the Brooklyn Museum, the Andy Warhol Museum in Pittsburgh, and The Museum of Modern Art in New York, among others.
+Today his works are held in the collections of the Brooklyn Museum, the Andy Warhol Museum in Pittsburgh and the Museum of Modern Art in New York, among others.

-Richard Hambleton is the subject of the award-winning documentary, Shadowman, which follows his life from the 80s’ New York street art scene to worldwide fame.
-Directed by Oren Jacoby, the acclaimed film premiered at the Tribeca Film Festival in April 2017, where Shadowman is due for release in the UK in 2018.
+Richard Hambleton was the subject of the award-winning documentary ‘Shadowman’ which follows his life from 1980s’ New York street art to worldwide fame.
+Directed by Oren Jacoby, the acclaimed film premiered at the Tribeca Film Festival in 2017, just six months before his death.

 Richard Hambleton is often referred to as the “Godfather of street art,” although this is a title that the artist...

 Richard Hambleton: Shadowman Leake Street Arches Wednesday 12th September 2018 Guests such as Poppy Delevingne,...